Setup with ddev

 Recommended way to run BrowserSync when using ddev

-While not strictly necessary to run the node commands through ddev
+While not strictly necessary to run the node commands through ddev, there are some use cases that justifies it.

 There's a good blog post called Drupal Radix Sub-theme Browsersync With DDEV by Kent Richards that you can read, but here's the gist: